rodrigo7491/rodrigo7491.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the University of Groningen, Netherlands, working on approaches for automated reasoning in the contexts of verification, synthesis, and certification.
+I am an Assistant Professor at the University of Groningen, Netherlands, investigating the use of logic as a means to ensure robustness of the systems underlying our digital infrastructure.
+My research focuses on automated reasoning, through the lenses of verification, synthesis, and certification.
+In particular, I am interested in bridging the gap between theory and practice via techniques that enable push-button automation, such as model checking.
+My work primarily targets systems which have distribution as a key feature, including blockchains and quantum networks.

+On a more technical note, I have experience in topics such as symbolic model checking, SMT and CHC solving, TLA+ specifications, process algebras, smart contracts, and entanglement-based networks.

 For full details, please see my CV.